 - Handful of asparagus, tough ends snapped off and sliced into 2-inch pieces

 - Cook the millet: Bring 3 cups of salted water to a boil in a large saucepan.
 Add the millet, lower to a simmer and cook, covered, for 20 to 25 minutes.
-Fluff with a fork and let it rest, covered, for 5 minutes.
+Fluff with a fork, season with salt to taste and let it rest, covered, for 5 minutes.
 (You can do this ahead of time and refrigerate the leftover millet until you’re ready to heat up the skillet).